srsran/srsRAN_Project_docs/docs/source/tutorials/source/cotsUE/source/index.rst

 The configuration has the following modifications from the original example:

     - Set the clock source of the USRP to ``external``.
     - Set the ARFCN of the cell to ``627340``.
-This ensures the gNB is broadcasting in a free area of spectrum with with a BW of 20 MHz.
+This ensures the gNB is broadcasting in a free area of spectrum with a BW of 20 MHz.
     - The PLMN is changed to ``90170``.
 Using the OnePlus 8t, we have found that the PLMN of the cell must be different to the PLMN of the ISIM.
 By forcing a roaming scenario the phone is able to see the network, without doing this it will not work.

 The above modifications are specific to the set-up being used here.
 It is recommended to adjust the ARFCN to your local set-up so that you are transmitting in a free area of spectrum.